 For professional and general liability exposures, the University is covered up to \$6.0 million per claim by the Trust's assets.
-Risk Management has purchased additional insurance through University Insurance Company of Vermont (UICV), which is wholly owned by LLUH, to cover claim limits of \$1.0 million in excess of \$6.0 million.
-UICV also issues a policy covering \$20.0 million in excess of \$7.0 million, which is 75% reinsured through ACE American Insurance Company (Chubb).
-Risk Management has purchased additional insurance from commercial insurance carriers to cover claims in excess of \$27.0 million and up to \$227.0 million per claim and in the aggregate.
+Risk Management has purchased additional insurance through University Insurance Company of Vermont (UICV), which is wholly owned by LLUH, to cover claim limits of \$2.0 million in excess of \$6.0 million.
+UICV also issues a policy covering \$20.0 million in excess of \$8.0 million, which is 75% reinsured through ACE American Insurance Company (Chubb).
+Risk Management has purchased additional insurance from commercial insurance carriers to cover claims in excess of \$28.0 million and up to \$228.0 million per claim and in the aggregate.

-The University is required to deposit contributions with the Trust annually to fund the independent actuarial projections of future liabilities for the professional and general liability self-insurance program.
-In 2022 and 2021, the University deposited contributions of \$29.5 million and \$28.9 million, respectively, to fund its share of actuarial projections of future liabilities (included in general expenses).
-The funds paid to Risk Management for general and professional liability insurance coverage are not refundable.
+In 2023 and 2022, the University deposited contributions of \$29.9 million and \$29.8 million, respectively, to fund its share of actuarial projections of future liabilities for all self-insurance plans.